Snyder-Institute/sotk2/README.md

 ---

 ## Vignette
 The vignette is available online and provides step-by-step instructions for downloading the demo data, running sotk2, generating visualizations, and performing annotations to support interpretation.

-Please visit: <a href="https://Snyder-Institute.github.io/sotk2/" target="_blank">https://Snyder-Institute.github.io/sotk2/</a>
+Access the **sotk2** vignette here: <a href="https://Snyder-Institute.github.io/sotk2/" target="_blank">https://Snyder-Institute.github.io/sotk2/</a>

 ## Project provenance